Exact Subdomain and Embedded Interface Polynomial Integration in Finite Elements with Planar Cuts: Conclusion

 \section{Conclusion}

-The many closed form algebraic expressions provided in the current work can easily be implemented into numerous PDE solvers when discontinuous functions are implemented.
-Although the discontinuities we considered were points, lines, and planes, one could utilize a local refinement algorithm to reduce the error generated by approximating the discontinuity.
+The many closed-form algebraic expressions provided in the current work can easily be implemented into numerous PDE solvers when discontinuous functions are implemented.
 We have eliminated the need to consider complicated subdomains while simultaneously eliminating any error produced by a regularization parameter and polylogarithm approximation.
 We provide exact formulas for cumbersome subdomain and interface integrals, along with the associated algorithms.
-These closed forms were designed with floating point arithmetic in mind.
+These closed-forms were designed with floating point arithmetic in mind.
 The results of this work provide one with the tools to eliminate many of the problems posed by discontinuous function integration.
+In this work, the discontinuities we considered were points, lines, and planes. \eugenio{Analytical integration on subdomains bounded by curved surfaces is currently being investigated.
+We have shown that analytical integration is still possible for elements cut by surfaces as complex as for any degree $P_n$ polynomial.
+A preliminary version of this result is already available in the PhD thesis of the second author \cite{loftin2022exact} and will be analyzed in details in a forthcoming paper.}